Convex Hulls of Dragon Curves: Abstract

 \section{Abstract}

-Dragon curves $K_\eta$, $\eta\in(0,\pi/3)$, are a family of self-similar sets in the plane.
-We prove that every dragon curve has a polygonal convex hull.
-Moreover, the vertices of the convex hull $\mbox{co}(K_\eta)$ are given in the case $8\cos^4\eta\ge1$.
+The fundamental geometry of self-similar sets becomes significantly more complex when the generating contractive maps include non-trivial rotational components.
+A well-known family exemplifying this complexity is that of the dragon curves in the plane.
+In this paper, we prove that every dragon curve has a polygonal convex hull.
+Moreover, we completely characterize their convex hulls.